WORK WITH US

 Current vacancies

-The position operates out of Broome KLC office with occasional travel in the Kimberley.
+This position operates out of Broome KLC office with regular travel throughout the Kimberley region.Please see attached JDF for further information.

 Please see attached JDF for further information.

-• The Kija Ranger Coordinator assists the delivery of the Kija ranger program by providing strong leadership to a team of Indigenous rangers to deliver on their annual works plan, as set by Kija traditional owners.
-The works plan is made up of a diverse range of cultural and natural resource management activities, including fire management, threatened and pest species management, on country trips with senior traditional owners, engagement with the local school and much more.
+The Ranger Coordinator assists the delivery of the Nyul Nyul ranger program by providing strong leadership to a team of female Indigenous rangers to deliver on their annual works plan that is guided by Nyul Nyul Traditional Owners.
+The works plan is made up of diverse range of cultural and natural resource management activities including fire management, threatened and pest species management, on country trips with senior traditional owners, engagement with the local school and much more.

 Please see attached JDF for further information.